Cover image for climate tech brand messaging: strategies for sustainable success

 • Competitive advantage

-Research shows that while people care about sustainability, B2B buyers act on behalf of businesses prioritizing cost, efficiency, and safety.
-Climate credentials are rarely the deciding factor when audiences evaluate technology investments.
+Research shows that while people care about sustainability, B2B buyers act on behalf of businesses that prioritize cost, efficiency, and safety.
+Climate credentials are rarely the deciding factor when procurement teams evaluate technology investments.

 Infographic

-Rondo Energy demonstrates this approach—their messaging leads with economics: "They cost the least.
+Rondo Energy demonstrates this well.
+Their messaging leads with economics: "They cost the least.
 They eliminate emissions...
 They are available at scale today."

 Greenwashing scrutiny has never been higher.
 96% of companies with climate pledges exhibited at least one indicator of potential greenwashing, such as lacking Scope 3 coverage or interim targets.

-Vague claims like "eco-friendly" or "carbon neutral" without third-party verification invite immediate skepticism.
+Vague claims like "eco-friendly" or "carbon neutral" without third-party verification invite immediate skepticism and, increasingly, regulatory exposure.

-Investors now prioritize "policy-proof" business models—solutions viable without subsidies.
+Investors now prioritize "policy-proof" business models, meaning solutions that are economically viable without subsidy support.

 Infographic